deaddogdown/BlenderCheatSheets/README.md

 # Blender CheatSheets

-A simple and intuitive toolbar designed to help **Blender modellers of all skill levels** access common tools and shortcuts quickly and easily.
+A simple and intuitive toolbar designed to help **Blender Creators of all skill levels** access common tools and shortcuts quickly and easily.

 ## 🧰 Features